ppommer/compiler/README.md

 # Compiler
 Programming exercise in the course of the practical lecture _Fundamentals of Programming_ (IN0002) at the Technical University of Munich.

-Simulation of a JIT compiler for Java with a simplified grammar.

 ## Supported Grammar
 ```